The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 Compensation ordered shall be of such amount as the court considers appropriate having regard to any evidence and to any representations that are made by or on behalf of the parties.

-Where it is appropriate to impose both compensation and a fine, but the offender lacks the means to pay both an appropriate compensation order and
+Where it is appropriate to impose both compensation and a fine, but the offender lacks the means to pay both an appropriate compensation order and an appropriate fine, the court must give preference to compensation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.